 The book, at times, tries to make her seem wiser and like her grandmother, but it also definitely makes her out to be the atypical millennial who doesn’t know which way is up.
 It’s probably exacerbated by the fact that everyone around her is decades if not centuries her senior.

 If you’re looking for an Agatha Christie look alike you’ll be disappointed in The Vampire Knitting Club.
 But if you want a humorous mystery with vampires, witches, murder, and yarn.
 Then I would recommend it.
 I’ve already started the second book, stitches and witches so we’ll see how the blanket progresses.

 The link above is not an affiliate link, it just takes you to the book on Audible.

-I hope you found this review helpful!
+I hope you found this audio book review helpful!
 If it is, please show your support by liking this post and following my blog, so you’re alerted when ever I make a new post.
 You can also sign up for The Crocheting Owl Monthly Newsletter for free patterns, updates, yarny bonuses and more!